Welcome to the Quinn Families of Carteret and Duplin Counties, NC

 Ireland in the 17th Century The Irish Massacres (1641 & 1642)

-The Trial of Father Edmund O'Reilly, Vicar General and the murders at the Black Castle of Wicklow names Richard Quin as the Portreeve of Wicklow.
+The Trial of Father Edmund O'Reilly, Vicar General, alongside the murders at the Black Castle of Wicklow, reveals Richard Quin as the Portreeve of Wicklow.
+This case is particularly intriguing for those researching Dublin church records and exploring Irish genealogy, especially within the context of Quin family history.

 The content of this website, including genealogical research, images, transcriptions, and narratives, is the intellectual property of T. Allen Quinn.
 No part may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the author, except for brief quotations for scholarly or non-commercial use with proper citation.